MeVisLab/examples/mevislab.github.io/content/introduction/introduction.md

 Welcome to [MeVisLab](/glossary/#mevislab)!

+More than 20 years of experience and the continuous implementation of adaptations made MeVisLab one of the most powerful development platforms for medical image processing.
+Several applications and their prototypes are based on or could be realized because of MeVisLab, including software assistants for neuro-imaging, dynamic image analysis, surgery planning, and cardiovascular analysis.

 MeVisLab is a development environment for rapid prototyping and product development of medical and industrial imaging applications.
 It includes a [*Software Development Kit (SDK)*](/glossary/#mevislab-sdk) and an [*ApplicationBuilder*](/glossary/#mevislab-apk) for deploying your applications to end-customers.

-The *MeVisLab SDK* consists of an [*Integrated Development Environment (IDE)*](/glossary/#mevislab-ide) for visual programming and the advanced text editor [*MATE*](/glossary/#mevislab-mate) for Python scripting including code completion, debugging, profiling and automated test development or execution.
+In turn, the *MeVisLab SDK* consists of an [*Integrated Development Environment (IDE)*](/glossary/#mevislab-ide) for visual programming and the advanced text editor [*MATE*](/glossary/#mevislab-mate) for Python scripting, including code completion, debugging, profiling and automated test development or execution.

-You can re-use thousands of pre-defined [*Modules*](/glossary/#module) for image processing (2D up to 6D images) and visualization.
-You will get a quick introduction into the available modules and [example networks](/glossary/#example-network) in the following tutorials.
+You can re-use thousands of pre-defined [*Modules*](/glossary/#module) for image processing (2D up to 6D images) and visualization, combine them or even build your own.

-More than 20 years of experience and development made MeVisLab one of the most powerful development platforms for medical image processing.
-Several prototypes and applications have been realized on the basis of MeVisLab, including software assistants for neuro-imaging, dynamic image analysis, surgery planning, and cardiovascular analysis.
+A quick introduction on available modules and [example networks](/glossary/#example-network) will be given in the following tutorials.

 #### How to read this tutorial: